In this section you can find information about who the funders of ILGA-Europe are and how the funding is structured.

 ILGA-Europe’s accounts are audited by an external auditor twice a year.
 ILGA-Europe also gets audited by the European Commission services periodically (ex-post audit) in accordance with its grant agreement.

 ILGA-Europe has thoroughly transparent practices in terms of providing information about its budget, allocation of funds and expenditure.
 The accounts of the organisation are publicly available, including through ILGA-Europe’s annual activity report and financial reports sent to ILGA-Europe members in preparation for the Annual General Assembly (as per ILGA-Europe’s statutes).
-ILGA-Europe’s audited accounts (since 2008) are also available on the website (“About us/Organisational documents”).
+ILGA-Europe’s audited accounts (since 2008) can be retrieved upon request.

 In short, ILGA-Europe’s funding abides by the high standards our funders require, as well as by Belgian law.
 Its funding, governance structure and activities are comparable to other similar organisations, such as the European Disability Forum, European Network against Racism, the European Youth Forum, the AGE Platform and the European Women’s Lobby.